 Finally, pass/fail grades can raise a red flag if you're applying to graduate school.
-Admissions committees might assume students took a class pass/fail because they were worried about receiving a good grade in the class.
+Admissions committees might assume students took a class pass/fail because they were worried about their ability to earn a good grade.

-Many schools limit the number of pass/fail credits undergraduates can take toward their degree — and grad schools may not offer pass/fail options.
+Many schools limit the number of pass/fail credits undergraduates can take toward their degree, and graduate programs may not offer pass/fail options at all.
 As a general rule, undergrads should take no more than one pass/fail class each year.

 Most departments do not let majors apply pass/fail courses toward their degree requirements.
 Instead, undergrads must receive a passing letter grade for every class in their major.